Coordination Model

 All comments use emoji-attributed format to identify which role wrote them:

 The emoji and role name are read from each member's .botminter.yml file.
-Since all agents share one GH_TOKEN, the role attribution in the comment body is the primary way to identify which agent wrote it.
+Each member posts as its own GitHub App bot user (e.g., team-engineer[bot]).
+The role attribution in the comment body provides additional context about which hat/role wrote the comment.

 Example: scrum emoji mapping